pkmn/engine/docs/PROTOCOL.md

-[^1]: The `choices` method leaks information in certain cases where legal decisions would not be known to a user until after having already attempted a choice (e.g. that a Pokémon has been trapped or has had a move has been blocked due to an opponent's use of [Imprison](https://bulbapedia.bulbagarden.net/wiki/Imprison_(move))).
-This is a non-issue for the use case of games being played out randomly via a machine, but a simulator for human players built on top of the pkmn engine would need to provide an alternative implementation of the `choices` function.
+[^1]: The `choices` method leaks information in certain cases where legal decisions would not be known to a user until after having already attempted a choice (e.g. that a Pokémon has been trapped or has had a move that has been blocked due to an opponent's use of [Imprison](https://bulbapedia.bulbagarden.net/wiki/Imprison_(move))).
+This is a non-issue for the use case of games being played out randomly via a machine, but a simulator for human players built on top of the pkmn engine would need to provide an alternative implementation of `choices`.

 ## Overview